- Sports Injuries

 Aims of rehabilitation

 Rest from activity that causes pain.
 If you are a tennis player then stop playing.
 It is not just tennis that causes this injury or may aggravate it.
-Gripping anything tightly or for long periods may make it worse, even opening heavy doors.
+Gripping anything tightly or opening heavy doors may make it worse, even .

-Cold therapy should be applied in the early stages, in particular the first couple of days.
-This can ease the pain, reduce swelling and later in the healing process will encourage blood flow to the area.
+Cold therapy should be applied in the early stages, in particular the first couple of days to ease pain.
 Do not apply ice directly to the skin as this may cause ice burns but wrap in a wet tea towel.
 A number of specialist cold therapy products are useful in applying the right amount of cold therapy in a convenient way.

 Wear a tennis elbow brace, support or heat retainer.
 This will give support and help prevent further injury.
 A specialist tennis elbow brace works by changing the direction of the forces through the tendon and so reducing the strain and load on the painful parts.
 Wearing a heat retainer type support after the initial painful acute stage will stimulate blood flow and aid healing.